opencontainers/distribution-spec/spec.md

 `/v2/<name>/blobs/<digest>` <sup>[end-2](#endpoints)</sup> (for blobs).

 A HEAD request to an existing blob or manifest URL MUST return `200 OK`.
-A successful response SHOULD contain the digest of the uploaded blob in the header `Docker-Content-Digest`.
+A successful response MUST contain the digest of the uploaded blob or manifest in the header `Docker-Content-Digest`.
-A successful response SHOULD contain the size in bytes of the uploaded blob in the header `Content-Length`.
+A successful response MUST contain the size in bytes of the uploaded blob or manifest in the header `Content-Length`.

+_Implementers note:_
+Clients may encounter registries implementing earlier spec versions which did not require the `Docker-Content-Digest` header.
+In such cases, the clients can reasonably assume the digest algorithm used is sha256.

 If the blob or manifest is not found in the repository, the response code MUST be `404 Not Found`.